bespoken-cookbook/super-simple-audio-player/README.md

 To do this, we take advantage of the AudioPlayer.PlaybackNearlyFinished request.
 Since only one track can be queued at a time, we need to use this to create our queue (otherwise, we might just load up our queue with a single directive at the start).

 This request comes near the conclusion of the current audio playing.
-Since
+Here we:
+* Set the playBehavior as `ENQUEUE`
+* Set the previousToken to the currently playing track

+By setting all this properly, we ensure our audio smoothly transitions from one track to the next.
+Neat, right?

+## What Is Next?
+Our AudioPlayer skill is getting more complicated.
+To make sure it's all working correctly without lots of tedious manual testing, in our next edition we will add unit tests with [the BSTAlexa emulator](http://docs.bespoken.tools/en/latest/tutorials/tutorial_bst_emulator_nodejs/).